John McCain's military career, from his time as Vietnam War POW to role in passing defense bill

 McCain’s military roots

-On August 29, 1936, McCain was born at a military air base in the Panama Canal Zone, which, according to the History Channel, was under American control at the time.
+McCain was born Aug.
+29, 1936, at a military air base in the Panama Canal Zone, which, according to the History Channel, was under American control at the time.

 McCain, the son of a four-star Navy admiral, spent the majority of his childhood on naval bases along with his older sister Sandy and younger brother Joe.

-After graduating in 1954 from an Episcopal boarding school in Virginia, McCain attended the United States Naval Academy, graduating in 1958.
+After graduating in 1954 from an Episcopal boarding school in Virginia, McCain attended the U.S. Naval Academy, graduating in 1958.

-McCain’s interest in the military came naturally; his father, John S. McCain Jr., was a decorated Navy admiral, as was Sen. McCain’s paternal grandfather, John S. McCain Sr.
+McCain’s interest in the military came naturally: His father, John S. McCain Jr., was a decorated Navy admiral, as was Sen. McCain’s paternal grandfather, John S. McCain Sr.

 His grandfather and father, who both served during World War II, retired with a four-star rank, Callender said.